amyjko/critically-conscious-computing/chapters/control.md

 2. It checks the kind of statement that is executing, noticing that it is an `if` statement
 3. Because it is an `if` statement, it first evaluates the expression following the keyword
 4. To execute the expression, it follows the order of operations.
 But since there is only one operator--the `>` operator--there is only one order possible.
 5. To execute the inequality statement, it first evaluates the left side.
-The left side is a reference to a variable called `number\_\of\_\dependents, so Python checks its memory to see what the value of that variable currently is at this moment of execution (we decided above it would be `0`)
+The left side is a reference to a variable called `number\_\of\_\dependents`, so Python checks its memory to see what the value of that variable currently is at this moment of execution (we decided above it would be `0`)
 6. Python remembers that the left side evaluated to `0`, then checks the right side, which is a number, `0`.
 7. Now that it remembers the value of the left and the right side (`0` and `0`, respectively), it provides the two values to the `>` greater-than operator.
 This operator resolves to `True` if the left value is greater than the right value, and `False` otherwise.
 In this case, the integer `0` is not greater than `0`, so it resolves to `False`.
 8. Now that the `if` statement’s conditional expression has evaluated to `False`, the condition begins executing the statements indented underneath the `else` keyword.